TritonDataCenter/java-fast-md5/README.md

 ### Native library autodiscovery

-When neither the `NATIVE_LIB_FILE` nor `NO_NATIVE_LIB` properties are set The following paths will be checked automatically:
+When neither the `NATIVE_LIB_FILE` nor `NO_NATIVE_LIB` properties are set the following paths will be checked automatically:

 - `${CWD}/lib/arch/${OS}_${ARCH}/MD5.${EXT}`
 - `${CWD}/lib/MD5.${EXT}`